-- Start at higher input levels.
+- · Start at higher input levels

-- · Resize and/or relocate the gas controls.
+- Resize and/or relocate the gas controls

-- Use bypass start gas.
-(See the circuit schematics on the next page.)
+- Use bypass start gas

-Bypass Start Gas (Optional) (Figure 3.5)
+Bypass Start Gas (Optional) (Figure 3.2)

 A bypass start gas circuit provides gas flow around zone gas control valves during the trial for ignition period.
-This should only be used if excess air (proportional or fixed air control) is being used on low fire; it should NOT be used with on-ratio low fire systems.
+This should only be used if excess air is being used on low fire; it should NOT be used with on-ratio low fire systems.
 During the trial for ignition period, the solenoid valve in the bypass line plus the automatic gas shut-off valve (either at each burner or each zone) are opened.
 If a flame is established, the bypass solenoid valve closes at the end of the trial for ignition period.
-If a flame is not established, then the bypass solenoid valve and the automatic gas shut-off valve close.
+If a flame is not established, then the bypass solenoid valve and the automatic gas shut-off valve closes.

-Figure 3.5 Bypass Start Gas Circuit Schematics
+Figure 3.2 Bypass Start Gas (Optional)